 While it is not clear exactly how echinacea works, some evidence hints that echinacea acts by doing the following:

 Echinacea is taken at the first sign of a cold or flu and continued for 1-2 weeks.
 The best tested formulations are extracts made from the above-ground parts of the Echinacea purpurea species.
 Echinacea purpurea root alone may not be effective.
 Follow label instructions for dosage.
 The effectiveness of other echinacea species including E. pallida and E. angustifolia has not been established.

-Since echinacea is a natural growing compound, it is covered by the Dietary Supplement Health and Education Act (DSHEA) and is not regulated by the United States Food and Drug Administration (FDA).
+Since echinacea is a natural growing compound, it is covered by the Dietary Supplement Health and Education Act (DSHEA) and is not regulated by the US Food and Drug Administration (FDA).
 DSHEA mandates that the label of a dietary supplement must contain enough information about the composition of the product so that consumers can make informed choices.
 The information must be presented in the FDA-specified format.